dennisss/dacha/README.md

 The Repository
 ==============

-This is a monorepo for housing many exciting projects and research implementations that I'm building
+This is a monorepo for housing many exciting projects and research implementations that I'm building.
+Individual subprojects are located in the `pkg/[name]` folders.

 Listing
 -------

-**Facebook Haystack**

-Distributed photo (or binary blob) object store implemented on top of
+- `haystack`: (Re-)Implementation of the Facebook Haystack distributed photo (or blob) store written in Rust

-This implementation
-- Written in Rust
+- `μsvg`: Aggressive SVG minifier written in Node.js
-- HTTP API to all components
-- Machine synchronization via a Postgres/SQL database
-- Documentation on usage coming soon